Fikri-Rouzan/twice-universe/README.md

 # TWICE Universe

-## About TWICE Universe
+## ℹ️ About

-TWICE Universe is a website where users can view information about the girl group TWICE.
+TWICE Universe is a web platform dedicated to providing fans with comprehensive information about the K-pop girl group, TWICE.

-## Features

-- Group Information: Displaying information about the girl group TWICE, including their active years, the genre of music they perform, and their origin.
-- History: Displaying the history of the formation of the girl group TWICE during their pre-debut and post-debut periods.
-- Members Information: Displaying the profile information of each TWICE member.

-## Technologies Used
+## 🛠️ Technologies Used

-- Programming Language: JavaScript.
+- 🌐 Programming Language: JavaScript.
-- Markup Language: HTML.
+- 📄 Markup Language: HTML.
-- Stylesheet Language: CSS.
+- 🎨 Stylesheet Language: CSS.
-- Software: Visual Studio Code.
+- 💻 Software: Visual Studio Code.
-- Deployment: Netlify.
+- 🚀 Deployment: Netlify.